Lucjan Dobroszycki

-Lucjan Dobroszycki (January 15, 1925 – October 24, 1995, in New York City) was a Polish scientist and historian specializing in modern Polish and Polish-Jewish history.
+Lucjan Dobroszycki (לוציאַן דאָבראָשיצקי; January 15, 1925 – October 24, 1995, in New York City) was a Polish scientist and historian specializing in modern Polish and Polish-Jewish history.
 A survivor of the Łódź Ghetto and Nazi concentration camps including Auschwitz, Dobroszycki lived in Poland after World War II where he obtained his education and worked as a historian.
 His main focus was the Nazi German occupation of Poland.

 Dobroszycki undertook studies of the – legal and illegal – Polish press from during the war, edited an abridged version of the chronicle of the Łódź Ghetto (Litzmannstadt Ghetto), and conducted research on the extermination of Polish Jewry.
 He was a visiting scholar in Jerusalem in June 1967 and emigrated to the United States in 1970.
 He and his family settled in New York City where, for the remainder of his life he was a member of the research staff of the YIVO Institute for Jewish Research.
 He was also affiliated with Yeshiva University's Holocaust studies program.

 According to Zachary Baker from Stanford, Dobroszycki became YIVO's "'research consultant to the stars'; he compiled a history of former New York mayor Ed Koch's ancestors and was a consultant to Barbra Streisand's film production of "Yentl" (an indirect Yiddish connection).
 His name has appeared in numerous published acknowledgments and documentary film credits."